PixelsCamp/pixels_camp_2016_talks/2019/personality-hacking-with-node-nlp-and-houdini.md

 ![Anton McConville](https://raw.githubusercontent.com/mcconville/mcconville.github.io/master/images/antonmc.png)

-Anton is a digital designer and developer with a passion for building beautiful, data inspired mobile apps made with iOS or HTML.
+Anton is a digital designer and developer with a passion for building thoughtful, data inspired mobile apps made with iOS or HTML.

 He is a graduate engineer, with art school training in illustration, and experience leading both UX design, and development teams for projects in telecoms, finance and retail.